patmetadatalib/aspace/README.md

 Client for working with REST API for ArchivesSpace

 This was a Python client I developed to help with my own work using the REST API for ArchivesSpace.
 I developed in in order to reduce the amount of time spent wrangling with URLs to access different record types.
 I also wanted to make it accessible to people just getting into programming like myself, so if you have questions or problems or things that would make it more user-friendly please don't hesitate to contact.
 I'm still trying to get my head around git but if you have ideas to make this more helpful please do so.

-I've tried to add helpful comments in the code itself in addition to this readme.
+Since this was developed to help with my own work I plan to update it with new functions as I need them or as new features become available on ArchivesSpace, though there is no schedule for those updates.

+Contact me at

 harringp [at] uwosh.edu